Nathan-Webb/BotBlock4J/README.md

 ```

 ### Errors
-The above methods can throw those methods:
+The above methods can throw those Exceptions:
 - `FailedToSendException`
 Thrown when one or more sites returned errors while posting.
 - `EmptyResponseException`